-Let’s make sense of those terms.
-Technically, “advisor” and “adviser” mean the same thing and both are correct.
-For the purpose of this post, we will pretend that there are volunteer advisers and professional advisors.
-A volunteer adviser may work with a chapter of her own fraternity.
+Let's make sense of those terms.
+Technically, "advisor" and "adviser" mean the same thing and both are correct.
+For this post, we will pretend that there are volunteer advisers and professional advisors.
+A volunteer adviser may work with a chapter of her fraternity.
 A professional advisor may be employed by a college or fraternity council to advise all groups.
 That also fits with how Americans generally perceive and use the terms.

 The Future of Fraternity

 The future is always a mystery.
 That mystery is more terrifying when the present is uncertain.
-The present feels – if anything – uncertain.
-There seems to be no consensus with regard to how we as a species are meant to handle the coronavirus.
-To top that off, it’s an election year and the two big teams’ infighting makes this pandemic feel like Armageddon.
+The present feels - if anything - uncertain.
+There seems to be no consensus about how we as a species are meant to handle the coronavirus.
+To top that off, it's an election year and the two big teams' infighting makes this pandemic feel like Armageddon.
 There will be a point where things get better, but there is a good chance that many of the digital adaptations made over the past few months will stick.
 We should prepare for that reality.

 As fraternities stand today, most low-level leaders in fraternities are simply a form of rule police.
 They may be the police for an inter/national fraternity or a college campus, but their main job is to make sure the edicts from the top are followed at the bottom.
-It’s common in many organization, but has little to do with the literal role and responsibility of an “adviser,” “advisor,” or “consultant.”
+It's common in many organizations, but has little to do with the literal role and responsibility of an "adviser," "advisor," or "consultant."

 What could be the role of volunteer advisers, professional advisors, and fraternity consultants in a member-centric, tech-ready future?

 Consent is bigger than sex.
 Great adviser-advisee relationships are born out of consent.
 That applies to each of these categories, but particularly to the volunteer advisers of any fraternity organization.